 Repot potted plants each spring.

-Madagascar periwinkle doesn’t need grooming.
+Madagascar periwinkle requires little maintenance and doesn’t need grooming.

 How To Propagate Catharanthus Roseus

 When growing Cape periwinkle plants from seeds, sow them indoors 10 to 12 weeks before the last frost date.

 - Take 2” – 3” inch-long tip cuttings in the late spring or early summer.

 - Take cuttings from branches with new growth, trimming just below a set of leaves.

 - Dip the end of the cutting in hormone rooting powder and plant in 2” – 3” inch pots using a well-drained potting mix.